 venue and travel

-The Diabetes UK Professional Conference 2026 is being held at the Exhibition Centre Liverpool.
-On the banks of Liverpool's world heritage waterfront, gateway to one of the world’s most famous ports, Exhibition Centre Liverpool is at the heart of the city that made its name through global trade.
-Liverpool is accessible from all parts of the UK, Europe and the rest of the world.
-Road, rail, air and sea routes bring you within minutes’ walking or driving distance.
+The Diabetes UK Professional Conference 2026 was held at Exhibition Centre Liverpool.
+Located on the banks of Liverpool's world-famous waterfront and at the gateway to one of the world’s most famous ports, Exhibition Centre Liverpool sits at the heart of a city that made its name through global trade.
+Liverpool is accessible from all parts of the UK, Europe and the rest of the world, with road, rail, air and sea routes bringing visitors within minutes’ walking or driving distance.

 Transport

-To reduce your carbon footprint we would strongly recommend travelling by public transport where possible.
+To reduce delegates’ carbon footprint, we strongly recommended that they travelled by public transport where possible.

 Travelling by train:

-Both the ACC Liverpool and Exhibition Centre are well-connected to local and national train services.
+Both ACC Liverpool and Exhibition Centre Liverpool are well connected to local and national train services.
 Liverpool Lime Street station has direct services from London Euston and other long-distance routes.
 James Street station is a 15-minute walk away, Liverpool Central is a 20-minute walk and Liverpool Lime Street is a 25-minute walk.

 Travelling by car: